TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/gpio_input_interrupt.md

 A GPIO bank interrupt can be routed to only one core at a time.
 For example if a gpio interrupt is routed to Linux A53 core, the same cannot be routed to other cores (C75/R5).

 \attention To run this example, mcu_gpio0, mcu_gpio_intr entries, main_gpio1 and main_gpio_intr has to be removed from /arch/arm64/boot/dts/ti/k3-am62a7-sk.dtsi file of linux kernal source.
 A new linux image to be generated with this change and SoC initialization to done following \ref EVM_SOC_INIT_SPL .
 Without this change in the linux image, this example will not work.
 \endcond

+\cond SOC_AM62AX
+\attention
+A GPIO bank interrupt can be routed to only one core at a time.
+For example if a gpio interrupt is routed to A53 core, the same cannot be routed to other cores (C75/R5).
+\endcond

+\endcond